-When the AEBS has detected the possibility of a collision with a pedestrian crossing the road at a constant speed of 5 km/h. a collision warning shall be provided as specified in paragraph 5.5.1. and shall be provided no later than the start of emergency braking intervention.
+When the AEBS has detected the possibility of a collision with a pedestrian crossing the road at a constant speed of 5 km/h. (within the conditions specified in paragraph 5.2.2.4.), a collision warning shall be provided as specified in paragraph 5.5.1. and shall be provided no later than the start of emergency braking intervention.